Crimean Khanate: Pre-history

-In the Horde period, the khans of the Golden Horde were the Supreme rulers of the Crimea, but their governors — Emirs — exercised direct control.
+In the Horde period, the khans of the Golden Horde were the Supreme rulers of the Crimea, but their governors – Emirs – exercised direct control.
 The first formally recognized ruler in the Crimea is considered Aran-Timur, the nephew of Batu Khan of the Golden Horde, who received this area from Mengu-Timur, and the first center of the Crimea was the ancient city Qırım (Solhat).
 This name then gradually spread to the entire Peninsula.
 The second center of Crimea was the valley adjacent to Qırq Yer and Bağçasaray.

-The multi-ethnic population of Crimea then consisted mainly of those who lived in the steppe and foothills of the Peninsula Kipchaks (Cumans), Crimean Greeks, Crimean Goths, Alans, and Armenians, who lived mainly in cities and mountain villages.
+The multi-ethnic population of Crimea then consisted mainly of those who lived in the steppe and foothills of the Peninsula: Kipchaks (Cumans), Crimean Greeks, Crimean Goths, Alans, and Armenians, who lived mainly in cities and mountain villages.
 The Crimean nobility was mostly of both Kipchak and Horden origin.

 Horde rule for the peoples who inhabited the Crimean Peninsula was, in general, painful.
-The rulers of the Golden Horde repeatedly organized punitive campaigns in the Crimea, when the local population refused to pay tribute.
-An example being a well-known campaign of the Nogai Khan in 1299, which resulted in a number of Crimean cities suffering.
+The rulers of the Golden Horde repeatedly organized punitive campaigns in the Crimea when the local population refused to pay tribute.
+An example is the well-known campaign of the Nogai Khan in 1299, which resulted in a number of Crimean cities suffering.
 As in other regions of the Horde, separatist tendencies soon began to manifest themselves in Crimea.

-In 1303, in Crimea, the most famous written monument of the Kypchak or Cuman language was created (named in Kypchak "tatar tili") — "Codex Cumanicus", which is the oldest memorial of the Crimean Tatar language and of great importance for the history of Kypchak and Oghuz dialects — as directly related to the Kipchaks of the Black Sea steppes and Crimea.
+In 1303, in Crimea, the most famous written monument of the Kypchak or Cuman language was created (named in Kypchak "tatar tili") – "Codex Cumanicus", which is the oldest memorial in the Crimean Tatar language and of great importance for the history of Kypchak and Oghuz dialects – as directly related to the Kipchaks of the Black Sea steppes and Crimea.